 The development of the CBP was initially triggered by a failure to provide suitable logistics space for large freight distribution companies.
-In 1986, SEDA was in discussion with two large corporations interested to locate some of their activities in Savannah.
+In 1986, SEDA was in discussion with two large corporations interested in locating some of their activities in Savannah.
 However, in part because Savannah did not have at that time have large industrial or logistics areas to be developed, the location prospects were not realized.
-Around the same time, the port authority was issuing statements that due to expansion plans and the expected growth in container traffic, that there would be an acute shortage of land to develop distribution centers.
+Around the same time, the port authority was issuing statements that due to expansion plans and the expected growth in container traffic, there would be an acute shortage of land to develop distribution centers.

 In light of this setback and the urgent need to compensate for the shortage of land, SEDA decided to move from a reactive to a proactive stance.
 The first step was site location, where SEDA found a track on land owned by a single stakeholder, the Union Camp Corporation.
 It then contacted developers who might be interested in developing the site.
 However, global and national logistics real estate developers were not interested in developing logistics zones in Savannah.
-Port traffic was less than 500,000 TEU and Savannah was not known as a logistics gateway; the risk was perceived to be too high.
+Port traffic was less than 500,000 TEU, and Savannah was not known as a logistics gateway; the risk was perceived to be too high.
 SEDA, therefore, decided in 1988 to develop land on its own.
 After securing the first tenants, including the headquarters of Union Camp (a large paper manufacturer that was acquired by International Paper in 1999) and a major Home Depot distribution center, the construction of the logistics zone began in 1994.

 3. Mitigating Site Constraints

 An important value proposition of the deconsolidation centers located at CBP involves short drayage distances.
 The drayage of containers from the port terminal to distribution centers (or customers) is usually efficient within a radius of about 30 km as it supports the effective use of truck assets.
 Beyond that threshold, additional distances add to costs and delays, particularly for empty returns.
-The main accessibility advantages of CBP site involve:
+The main accessibility advantages of the CBP site involve:

 - Within 10 km of drayage from the gates of the Garden City Container terminal, the main container terminal of the port of Savannah.
 The port offers regular services to regions of the global market.

 - Two near dock rail terminals, one owned by CSX (Tremont) and the other by NS (Mason Intermodal Container Transfer Facility), are located nearby.
 They transited 235,000 TEU in 2007, about 9% of the port’s traffic.
-CBP is connected by rail spurs but they are currently not used but remain an option for users.
+CBP is connected by rail spurs, but they are currently not used but remain an option for users.

 - A specific advantage is that the State of Georgia authorizes gross vehicle weights (including truck, cargo, container, and chassis) of 80,000 pounds (36,000 kg) and up to 100,000 pounds (45,000 kg) if special permits and equipment (chassis).
-This enables to support of the maximum weight a container can handle which is around 26 tons (24,000 kg).
+This enables support of the maximum weight a container can handle, which is around 26 tons (24,000 kg).